 ALASKA

 Alaska home inspectors are regulated by the Department of Commerce and Economic Development.
-Licenses are to be renewed every 2 years and continuing education is required — 4 hours every year, or 8 hours every two years.
+Licenses are to be renewed every two years and continuing education is required—four hours every year, or eight hours every two years.

 Inspectors in Alaska must also obtain an Alaska Business License.
 You can register as a new home inspector, existing home inspector, or joint registration.

-The Alaska licensing application must be completed to obtain the appropriate certification.
+• Complete the Alaska licensing application to obtain the appropriate certification.

 ARIZONA